 In 2020, the Oxford Flash Fiction Prize launched to inspire writers all over the globe.
-It was a huge success, and we are looking to expand our team of Readers to keep up with increased submissions.
+It was a huge success, and we are always looking to diversify our team of Readers.

 As the gatekeepers, Readers are arguably the most important part of any competition.
 We are committed to equal opportunities, ensuring all roles with the Prize are publicly advertised and paid.
 Read more about why it’s important to remove barriers for inclusivity in this article.

 This is a remote, paid, freelance opportunity for someone who is passionate about flash fiction and has experience in writing and editing the form.
 With an analytical mind, you will be a voracious reader with excellent time management skills.
 All our Readers are required to be able to objectively recognise talent, and have a love of reading across a range of genres and authors.